sustainable-computing-io/carbon-aware-scaling-poc/README.md

 # Required data
  - Customer input: define for the ScaledObject, the desired values for measuredEmission and allowedReplicaCount
- - Platform Metrics: Location based Carbon Marginal Intensity (also called Electricity Carbon Intensity), expressed in gCO2eq/Kwh
+ - Platform Metrics: Location based Carbon Marginal Intensity (also called Electricity Carbon Intensity), expressed in gCO2eq/Kwh (Location based means it depends on the country / Region / Data Center where the K8s cluster is deployed)